What is Blockchain, the technology of the Chain of Blocks?

 Table of Contents

-So that you quickly understand what blockchain is, imagine that you are walking down the street and, suddenly, a flying meerkat of gargantuan proportions lands in a crowded square, eats the ice cream of all the children in it, drops two huge shrieks and it goes just as it came.
+for you to understand What is itblockchain quickly imagine that you are walking down the street and, suddenly, a flying meerkat of gargantuan proportions lands in a square full of people, eats the ice creams of all the children in it, lets out two huge screeches and leaves anyway who has come

 With no second to waste, a lie detector is placed on the 1.000 people who have witnessed and exactly what they have seen is recorded.